1587/speaking-exam/00-part2.md

 ```
 The picture is taken in the office with 2 people

-On the left, a woman in red with long hair is standing near the copiers.
+a woman in red with long hair is standing near the copiers.
 and a man in black suit is talking with her.

-On the background, we also can see many desks and plants.
+On the background, we can also see many desks and plants.
 ```

 ### 16.2	part2（3 ~ 4）(30+30) 6~8个句子